swiftlang/swift/docs/ABIStabilityManifesto.md

 ### Compact Manglings

 Minor tweaks to shorten the mangling can have a beneficial impact on all Swift program binary sizes.
 These tweaks should compact existing manglings while preserving a simple unique mapping.
-One example is not distinguishing between struct/enum in mangling structures, which would also provide more library evolution freedom [[SR-xxxx]()].
-We are considering dropping some internal witness table symbols when they don't provide any meaningful information conducive to debugging [[SR-xxxx]()].
+One example is not distinguishing between struct/enum in mangling structures, which would also provide more library evolution freedom [[SR-3930](https://bugs.swift.org/browse/SR-3930)].
+We are considering dropping some internal witness table symbols when they don't provide any meaningful information conducive to debugging [[SR-3931](https://bugs.swift.org/browse/SR-3931)].
 We are currently overhauling word substitutions in mangling, with the goal of reducing as much redundancy in names as possible [[SR-xxxx]()].

 There are other aggressive directions to investigate as well, such as mangling based on a known overload set for non-resilient functions.
-This does have the downside of making manglings unstable when new overloads are added, so its benefits would have to be carefully weighed [[SR-xxxx]()].
+This does have the downside of making manglings unstable when new overloads are added, so its benefits would have to be carefully weighed [[SR-3933](https://bugs.swift.org/browse/SR-3933)].

 Any more ambitious reimagining of how to store symbols such as aggressive whole-library symbol name compression would have to be done in tight coupling with existing low level tools.
 Unfortunately, this might make some of the more ambitious options infeasible in time for ABI stability.
 They could be rolled out as ABI-additive using deployment target checking in the future.

 ### Suffix Differentiation

 There are many existing low level tools and formats that store and consume the symbol information, and some of them use efficient storage techniques such as tries.
 Suffix differentiation is about adjusting the mangling in ways that take advantage of them: by distinguishing manglings through suffixes, i.e. having common shared prefixes.
-This is currently underway and is resulting in binary size reductions for platforms that use these techniques [[SR-xxxx]()].
+This is currently underway and is resulting in binary size reductions for platforms that use these techniques [[SR-3932](https://bugs.swift.org/browse/SR-3932)].

 ## <a name="calling-convention"></a>Calling Convention